WSBI (AM)

-WSBI (1210 AM, "Radio Vida") is a daytime-only radio station broadcasting a Spanish Christian music format.
+WSBI (1210 kHz, "Radio Vida") is a daytime-only AM radio station broadcasting a Spanish Christian music format.
 It is licensed to Static, Tennessee, United States, and is owned by Iglesia Hispana de Nashville Inc.

 WSBI programming is a simulcast of WYXE.

 From its sign on date in 1986 until August 22, 2009, the station broadcast a country music format.